 As in the case of the words used to disclose sponsorship, certain places to put the disclosure are better than others.
-The Business Guide addresses two common placement issues: timing and physical placement.
-See Business Guide, Pt III, Section A. First, the Business Guide addresses whether disclosures must happen once, or twice, when a link is involved.
+The Business Guide addresses two common placement issues: (1) timing and (2) physical placement.
+First, the Business Guide addresses whether disclosures must happen once, or twice, when a link is involved.
 When the content itself is advertising, the disclosure must appear twice: once with the link and then a second time with the content.
-This ensures that consumers know before clicking that they are going to view an advertisement and ensures that the disclosure travels with that advertisement.
-See Business Guide.
-Pt I. Example 7.
+This ensures that consumers know before clicking that they are going to view an advertisement and makes sure that the disclosure travels with that advertisement.
 Further, if there is a social media plug-in at the end of an article or video that allows viewers to share the content with their social network, any link generated should include a disclosure.

 The Business Guide also addresses where, specifically, to place disclosures.
-See Business Guide, Pt III, Section A. The key, of course, is to make sure that the disclosure is seen.
-Therefore, an advertisement on a website might be placed on the main page.
-Depending on how a website is read, placement on the left or at the top is preferred to placement on the right or at the bottom (where the consumer is more likely to click into the advertisement before seeing the disclosure).
-Disclosures should be placed as close as possible to where a consumer might look (e.g., the focal point of a picture or graphic or the byline).
+The key, of course, is to make sure that the disclosure is seen.
+Therefore, an advertisement on a Web site might be placed on the main page.
+Depending on how a Web site is read, placement on the left or at the top is preferred to placement on the right or at the bottom (where the consumer is more likely to click into the advertisement before seeing the disclosure).
+Disclosures should be placed as close as possible to where a consumer might look, for example, the focal point of a picture or graphic or the byline.
 If the content is in video format, the disclosure should appear in the video itself and not exclusively in text surrounding the video.